simplecontainer/smr/README.md

 - CertKey
 - HttpAuth

-These objects let you deploy container on local/remote Docker daemon.
-The simplecontainer introduces next features:
+These objects let you deploy containers on local/remote Docker daemon.
+The simplecontainer introduces the following:

 - Cluster of Docker daemons or single Docker daemons
 - Overlay networking for containers using flannel